Best total war games

 Disclosure: I am not the biggest fan of Medieval because of the time period.

-Pros: Kept all good things of Rome but with improved graphics and PC performance, it is very replayable – it has the biggest modding community, awesome DLC campaigns.
+Pros: Kept all good things about Rome but with improved graphics and PC performance.
+It is very replayable – it has the biggest modding community, awesome DLC campaigns.

 Cons: Smaller map, becomes repetitive at some point.

 Well, at this point you are probably wondering how come I don’t like this title as much as Shogun 2 and Rome, and yet Medieval has made it to the top of the list.
-Honestly, the only thing that I dislike is its time period, however, I promised you to keep my personal preferences for myself and try to provide you with an unbiased list (as far as any list can claim that).
+Honestly, the only thing that I dislike is its time period.
+However, I promised you to keep my personal preferences for myself and try to provide you with an unbiased list (as far as any list can claim that).
 Medieval II is probably the number one, because of its great DLC campaigns, combined with the excellent gameplay improvement of an already great game – Rome.
 The Senate mechanics is replaced with a religion one – the Pope, which is very fun, yet difficult and complex to master.
 There are a few changes in the recruitment system too, but it is for the better.
-The graphics are far superior than Rome’s, so you can enjoy the battles.
+The graphics are far superior to Rome’s, so you can enjoy the battles.
 PC performance is more than decent.
 The only drawback of Medieval is that the game might get a little repetitive at some point but here is the time to mention it has the biggest, and in my view the best, modding community.
 Overall, I would highly recommend it to all who have a romance with the Medieval period of our history.

 To wrap up

-Also, please share your thoughts and experience in the comments bellow to add different perspective to help those who are trying to figure out which game should they try.
+Also, please share your thoughts and experience in the comments below to add a different perspective to help those who are trying to figure out which game should they try.